Breadcrumbs

 Step 1, Self-Signed Certificate Creation

-• Create a Self-Signed Certificate using the attached PowerShell script (or ask Gimmal support to provide the PowerShell script)
+• Create a Self-Signed Certificate using a PowerShell script provided by the Gimmal Support team.

 • Run PowerShell or PowerShell ISE as an Administrator, then navigate and open the provided script file